The CYPHP Eczema service

-Our primary care nurses provide support to families and young people on eczema.
+Our primary care nurses provide support to children and young people who struggle with their eczema.

 What do we do?

-Here at the Children and Young People's Health Partnership (CYPHP), our specialist children's Eczema nurses work with a children's pharmacist and emotional wellbeing professionals to make sure we are looking after your child and family as best we can.
-Emotional and behavioural issues are understandably common in children and young people with long-term or chronic conditions – no CYP wants to be "ill" or "different" in a way they don't choose.
+Here at the Children & Young People's Health Partnership (CYPHP), our specialist children's eczema nurses work with emotional wellbeing professionals to make sure we are looking after your child and family as best we can.
+Emotional and behavioural issues are understandably common in children and young people with long-term or chronic conditions – no child or young person wants to be "ill" or "different" in a way they don't choose.
 At CYPHP we're here to help you and your family with all that concerns you and your child.